bytesnake/home/papers/stash/ideas_notes.md

      a special file
  - calling `:Rehearse` in main file brings up a quickfix list with today's rehearsel objects

+### Mathematics

+We can render math to MathML and publish atomics as individual HTML fragments.
+Convert the document to HTML with pandoc and separate notes by their IDs seems to be the simples and most effective strategy.
+Question remain how to effectively preview equation blocks while writing them.

+Actually writing them in LaTeX and converting to HTML still seems like the best approach.
+A good CTAN package is [Thmtools](https://ctan.org/pkg/thmtools?lang=en) providing excellent customization and referencing tools.

 ### Not so important